2012 Falken Tasmania Challenge

 The 2012 Falken Tasmania Challenge was a motor race for the Australian sedan-based V8 Supercars.
 It was the second event of the 2012 International V8 Supercars Championship.
 It was held on the weekend of 30 March–1 April at the Symmons Plains Raceway, near Launceston, Tasmania.

 Race 3 of the championship was won by Victorian Ford driver Will Davison from Ford Performance Racing.
 Race 4, held the following day was won by fellow Victorian, Jamie Whincup driving a Holden for Triple Eight Race Engineering.
+Winchup had previously won the second day of the championship.
 Davison's third place in race four made him the leading performer of the event.